means-to-meaning/means-to-meaning.github.com/_posts/2014-08-10-first-knitr-test.md

 tags: [knitr, jekyll, tutorial]
 ---

+This is a test post of RMarkdown cloned from Jason C Fischer's http://jfisher-usgs.github.io/.
 The [knitr](http://yihui.name/knitr/) package provides an easy way to embed [R](http://www.r-project.org/) code in a [Jekyll-Bootstrap](http://jekyllbootstrap.com/) blog post.
 The only required input is an **R Markdown** source file.